GrantRoots/binary-search-trees/README.md

 # Binary Search Tree

-Project to create and run all the operations of a binary search tree (BST).
+Project to create and run all the operations of a binary search tree (BST) using JavaScript.

 ## Features